pnpm/pnpm.io/docs/npmrc.md

 ### lockfile

-Added in: v1.32.0 as `shrinkwrap`

 * Default: **true**
 * Type: **Boolean**

 When set to `false`, pnpm won't read or generate a `pnpm-lock.yaml` file.

 ### prefer-frozen-lockfile

-Added in: v1.37.1 as `prefer-frozen-shrinkwrap`

 * Default: **true** (from v1.38.0)
 * Type: **Boolean**